 Students are responsible for payment of their tuition associated with registered classes no later than the first day before the classes are scheduled to start for the term.

-All tuition and fees below represents USD.
+All tuition and fees below represent USD.

 Degree Programs Tuition Rate

-For Students Enrolled Fall 2022 and After
+Enrolled Fall 2022 and After

 Credit Hours: 1